FrankJaco/homeassistant-wwino-addon/docs/index.md

 -   Set a cost Tier if desired
 -   Click  **Add Wine**.

+_You may have noticed that the pinned Red Wine Glass extension icon at times is grayed-out.
+That is because the extension is mostly aware of when you are at the Vivino site and drilled down to a specific wine's page before allowing you to attempt to add it to your database._

-**Important:**  The Wonderful Wino Chrome Browser Extension  **will only work on your home network**  as it communicates with the Wonderful Wino backend via standard HTTPS POST requests sent to a specific REST API endpoint exposed by the backend’s Flask web server.
-As 99.9% of the time you will likely be adding wine to your collection at home, this should not be a major limitation.
+**Important:**  The Wonderful Wino Chrome Browser Extension **will only work on your home network**.
+It communicates with the Wonderful Wino backend via standard HTTPS POST requests sent to a specific REST API endpoint exposed by the backend’s web server.
+Most of the time you will likely be adding wine to your collection at home, so this should not be a major limitation.

- **will only work on your home network**  as it communicates with the Wonderful Wino backend via standard HTTPS POST requests sent to a specific REST API endpoint exposed by the backend’s Flask web server.
-As 99.9% of the time you will likely be adding wine to your collection at home, this should not be a major limitation.
+_The combination of having the Vivino website bookmarked in your browser and the Wonderful Wino Chrome Browser Extension pinned are a potent and extremely efficient way of getting your new wine into your database without needing to launch Home Assistant or the Wonderful Wino GUI._

 ## Inventory Display and Filtering Controls

 ![WIDF1](https://raw.githubusercontent.com/FrankJaco/homeassistant-wwino-addon/main/resources/widf1.png)